 How do other states fund ESL?

-NSW is the only mainland state to require ESL through insurance premiums.
-Other states apply the levy to property rates.
-Some argue that this is fairer as the cost of the emergency services is spread across all property owners, not just those who take out insurance.
+NSW is the only mainland state to fund ESL through insurance premiums.
+Other states spread the cost across property rates, which some argue is a fairer approach as it shares the cost among all property owners, not just those who take out insurance.

-I heard ESL was being abolished in NSW – is that the case?
+I heard ESL was being abolished in NSW – is that true?

-At one point the NSW Government announced it would follow in the footsteps of other states and fund the ESL through property rates.
-However, the government decided against this change and the levy remains on property insurance premiums in NSW.
+At one point, the NSW Government proposed funding ESL through property rates, similar to other states.
+However, that change did not go ahead, and the levy remains part of property insurance premiums in NSW.

 What do NSW landlords need to do?